Quickly, finish these sentences:

 We can use these same ideas to help learn a new language: If your brain can remember the music from a commercial or the theme song from a popular show on television, it will also remember a song or chorus line that you have heard even if it is in a different language.

-Repeating chorus/verses: The best songs to learn Spanish are ones that have repeating phrases in the chorus or verses that contain the same lyrics.
-If you can recognize and remember the lyrics you will be able to sing it in your head with more accuracy!
+- Repeating chorus/verses: The best songs to learn Spanish are ones that have repeating phrases in the chorus or verses that contain the same lyrics.
+If you can recognize and remember the lyrics, you will be able to sing the song in your head with more accuracy!

-Look up unknown words: It’s also helpful to look up words that you’re not familiar with, and to write them down and periodically review them.
+- Look up unknown words: It is also helpful to look up words that you’re not familiar with, and to write them down and periodically review them.

 Choose any video that strikes your fancy!
 You’ll see how many Spanish vocabulary words you can learn from it, and you can even look at the transcript of the dialogue and practice vocabulary before watching the video.

 Every video comes with interactive subtitles.
 So, when you choose a music video or something else to sing along with, you’ll find that all the lyrics are translated for you.
 You can hover over any word or phrase to see the translation, along with a helpful image.

 Clicking on the word shows you useful example sentences, as well as other video clips which use the word.
 For example, check out this screenshot from a popular song by Carlos Baute:

 You can even review the words in a review session that uses video context to help embed the words in your memory.
 You’ll be able to create vocab lists and track your progress as you advance through video after video.

 FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
 You have a truly personalized experience.

 The best part?
 You can try FluentU for free.